-After having moved around her whole life, growing up in the Philippines, Indonesia, Brazil and Switzerland, Nathalie Berger completed her Bachelor’s degree in 2014 at Duke University (USA) in Political Science and Economics.
+After having moved around her whole life, growing up in the Philippines, Indonesia, Brazil and Switzerland, Nathalie Berger completed her Bachelor’s degree in 2014 at Duke University (USA) in Political Science and Economics and Master's degree in Documentary Filmmaking at the Zurich University of Arts.
 In March 2019, she completed her first feature documentary film CALL ME INTERN, about millennials striking back against unpaid internships.
-Together with Leo Hyde, she co-directed, did the cinematography and editing.
 It won Best New Zealand Feature and Best Editing at DocEdge Film Festival 2019, as well as the Nigel Moore Youth Award at DOXA.
-It has been shown at the Vision du Réel Media Library, Doc Edge Film Festival, NYTTF, DOXA, Verzio Human Rights Film Festival, Guangzhou Film Festival, and will be screened at FIFDH in March 2020.
-Since 2018, she is doing a Master of Arts in Film with a focus in Documentary Filmmaking.
+She is a director, often working as a one-person team, but also works as a camera woman on other people's documentaries.
+Since 2022, she works as a teaching assistant in the Cinema Department at the University of Arts (HEAD) in Geneva.

 Feature Documentary "Chagrin Valley"